HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 ## Recommendations

 **Patch Bash immediately.** The Shellshock vulnerability exists because Bash has never been updated on this Debian 10 system.
 Running `apt-get update && apt-get upgrade bash` removes the vulnerability.
-Beyond patching, if CGI scripts are not operationally required, the `/cgi-bin/` directory should be disabled entirely in the Apache configuration — removing the attack surface regardless of the Bash version.
+Beyond patching, if CGI scripts are not operationally required, the `/cgi-bin/` directory should be disabled entirely in the Apache configuration, removing the attack surface regardless of the Bash version.

 **Audit and harden sudo rules.** Two NOPASSWD sudo rules formed the entire privilege escalation chain.
 Neither rule has a legitimate justification.
 The `/etc/sudoers` file should be reviewed and both entries removed.
-The principle of least privilege should govern any future sudo configuration — accounts should only have the specific access they genuinely need, nothing more.
+The principle of least privilege should govern any future sudo configuration; accounts should only have the specific access they genuinely need, nothing more.

 **Remove eval from shell scripts.** The `hammer.sh` script passed user input directly into an `eval` statement without any validation or sanitisation.
 This is what made the command injection possible.
-The use of `eval` should be avoided entirely in shell scripts that accept user input — it is almost always an attack surface.
+The use of `eval` should be avoided entirely in shell scripts that accept user input, as it is almost always an attack surface.
 Input should be validated against a strict allowlist before any processing occurs.

 **Change pfSense default credentials and restrict access.** The webConfigurator was exposed on the WAN interface using the unchanged default credentials `admin / pfsense`.
 Default credentials should be changed immediately after installation.
-The webConfigurator should never be reachable from the WAN — access should be restricted to the LAN or a dedicated management interface only.
+The webConfigurator should never be reachable from the WAN;  access should be restricted to the LAN or a dedicated management interface only.

 **Implement centralised logging.** In Phase 8, all local logs were cleared within minutes, leaving no trace of the intrusion on the target system.
 This demonstrated that the target had no centralised log management.
 In a production environment, logs should be forwarded in real time to a remote SIEM.
 This ensures that even if an attacker clears logs locally, the evidence has already been preserved off-system and cannot be tampered with.